blockscience-labs/labs-demos/docs/01_getting_started.md

 !!!info
     You will not be presented with any sort of message indication success or failure of an invite to collaborate.
 This is to protect the privacy of our users.
 Please ensure before hand that the account indeed exists and that you have entered the email address correctly.

+Additionally, from the `Permissions` tab you can also see current collaborators, their activity status, and have the ability to remove collaboration access from them.